Imam Abu Hanifa Debates an Atheist

 “I stood amazed by this miracle boat and wondered how this could be possible.
-When I entered it, it sped me across the river to the city at once!
+When I boarded it, at once it sped me across the river to the city!
 There was no sailor on board but it sailed itself perfectly.
 After I arrived on the other side of the river and stepped off, the whole boat disappeared.

 “That is the story of how I was able to cross the river.”

-The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—without someone to do it?”
+The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—all without someone to do it?”

 “Of course!
 I don’t believe a word of what you said!”
 The debater exclaimed.